canonical/ubuntu-motd-server-operator/docs/tutorial/getting-started.md

 juju deploy ubuntu-motd-server --channel latest/stable
 ```

-Once the deployment is completed, you shoud see something like:
+Once the deployment is completed, you should see something like:

 ```shell
 App                 Version  Status  Scale  Charm               Channel      Rev  Address         Exposed  Message